 On that fateful day, A wizard was born in the Cupboard under the Stairs, Number four, Privet Drive, Little Whinging.

 Author's note: So, how was it?
 Do review your opinion.
-It helps me to further improve my ideas or change accordingly.
+It helps me to further improve my ideas and change accordingly.
 Thank you.

 The Pledge.
 The Turn.
 The Prestige.

 If you do not know what these three words mean, then you missed one of the best movies of the past decade.
-It's from a movie called 'The Prestige' by Christopher Nolan.
+It's 'The Prestige' by Christopher Nolan.